We talked to the trend experts to find out which kitchen trends will be big in 2021.

 Out of fashion for a while, wood is now enjoying a bit of a revival.
 Use subtle-grained ash, paler than oak or walnut, to pick out the warm tones in manmade stone.

 Start by deciding how much of permanent commitment you are willing to make.
 One of easiest and least expensive options is to paint a wall can be easily updated should you tire of it.
-Choosing colour is such a personal experience – in fact no one knows for sure whether we all even see the myriad shades in the same way.
+Choosing color is such a personal experience – in fact no one knows for sure whether we all even see the myriad shades in the same way.

 With the move towards larger kitchens, in open plan spaces, the kitchen island has become an essential kitchen feature.
 A pair of island units has become the last work in luxury, an expansive addition for when space is no object.

 6. Handleless design

 The latest contemporary designs are all about a multi-tasking, free-flowing design with a paired-back look.
 Technological advances in push-open and close doors means that it has become possible to dispense with handles in both wall and base cabinets.
 If you prefer not to have push-open cupboards, then recessed handles provide the same sleek look and can be lined with contrasting colours and materials to add interest.